asavinov/lambdo/docs/text/principles.md

 On the other hand, we can get almost full control over the process of data transformations by implementing all the necessary steps in some programming or scriping language like Python.
 Yet, it is a quite tedious and error-prone approach which requires high expertise.

 Lambdo tries to provide means for working at both levels:

 * at high level, Lambdo provides its workflow structure of table and column operations, and
 * at low level, the nodes are customized using arbitrary user-defined (Python) functions

-In other words, how concretely tables are populated and how concretely columns are evaluated is not defined by Lambdo - it is the task of the developer to specify the necessary behavior of table and column nodes.
+In other words, how concretely tables are populated and how concretely columns are evaluated is not defined by Lambdo - it is the task of the developer to specify the necessary behavior of table and column nodes:

+> The data processing logic in a Lambdo workflow is modularized in column and table definitions implemented via (Python) user-defined functions while the workflow determines the structure of computations

 Such a customization is performed by specifying a (Python) function for each node in a special field: